-- (m) Extra-duty assignments only with the consent of the educational employees. - (n) Leave policies. - (o) Language of the individual teaching contract form compatible with the contract form recommended by the Commissioner of Education. - (p) A professional growth policy, compatible with the provisions of State Law. - (q) Educational employees' evaluation. - (r) An early retirement option incentive or voluntary separation from employment. - (s) Transfer of full educational employee experience and training between districts for salary placement. - (t) Fifty (50) consecutive minutes for planning and student consultation during the student contact day. - (u) Language to define the district's support of educational employees who suffer physical and/or verbal abuse which occurs within the line of duty. - (v) Just cause and fair dismissal clauses. - (w) Parental leave to educational employees without loss of salary, for the birth, adoption, or emergency care of their family members. - (x) Grievance procedure, including binding arbitration and the right of the Association or its affiliates to file grievances. - (y) Educational employees' compensation for yearround school programs. - (z) The right to reside in communities or neighborhoods of their choice. - (aa) Distance education class loads, student contact hours, additional planning time and/or additional compensation, and contract hours for instructors must be defined.
+- (s) Transfer of full educational employee experience and training between districts for salary placement. - (t) Fifty (50) consecutive minutes for planning and student consultation during the student contact day. - (u) Language to define the district's support of educational employees who suffer physical and/or verbal abuse which occurs within the line of duty. - (v) Just cause and fair dismissal clauses. - (w) Parental leave to educational employees without loss of salary, for the birth, adoption, or emergency care of their family members. - (x) Grievance procedure, including binding arbitration and the right of the Association or its affiliates to file grievances. - (y) Educational employees' compensation for year-round school programs. - (z) The right to reside in communities or neighborhoods of their choice. - (aa) Distance education class loads, student contact hours, additional planning time and/or additional compensation, and contract hours for instructors must be defined.
 There must be guarantees that technology and distance education will not be used to supplant employees. - (ab) Correct placement on the salary schedule.
 (June 2015)